The Guide to Outbound Sales in 2021

 The lead response representative is kind of on the fringe of outbound sales, but worth mentioning nonetheless.
 The lead response rep is responsible for following up with inbound prospects who have demonstrated a passive interest in a company with noncommittal actions like filling out a form, reading a blog post, or attending a webinar.

-However, the lead response rep is typically responsible for those leads who have demonstrated a more passive, less aggressive interest at a particular moment of time.
-These leads may not be ready for a full-blow sales pitch the way other inbound leads may be; it’s up to a lead response rep to get them closer to that stage.
+However, the lead response rep is typically responsible for those leads who have demonstrated a more passive, less aggressive interest at a particular moment in time.
+These leads may not be ready for a full-blown sales pitch the way other inbound leads may be; it’s up to a lead response rep to get them closer to that stage.

 The breakdown and specialization of outbound sales roles can help define the process and make it more efficient and intentional.